CBICA/MICO/INSTALL.md

 1. Extract source files.
 2. Create build directory and change to it.
-3. Run CMake to configure the build tree.
+3. Run CMake to configure the build tree - the first round configures the build for NIFTICLIB 3a.
+Build NIFTICLIB
-4. Build the software using selected build tool.
+4a.
+Run CMake in the same build location once again - this will configure MICO 4b.
+Build the software using selected build tool.
 5. Test the built software.
 6. Install the built files.